jheddings/notional/docs/orm.md

 ## Data Objects ##

 Users may define custom types that map to entries in a Notion database.
-To accomplish this, delcare a class and its members using Notional types:
+To accomplish this, declare a class and its members using Notional types:

 ```python
 class Task(CustomPage, database=NOTION_DATABASE_ID):